ADL-AICC/PENS/PENS_v2.0.0_Draft.md

 >via an HTTP alias.
 Best practices indicate that HTTP is the preferred
 >transport protocol for the package-url.

-The Client System then sends a message that contains the PENS “collect” command to the Target System (CMS, LMS, LCMS, etc.) via HTTPS.
+The Client System then sends a message that contains the PENS "collect" command to the Target System (CMS, LMS, LCMS, etc.) via HTTPS.
 This Package Exchange Notification Services (PENS) message includes the elements detailed in the table in 6.2.
 These PENS elements provide information about the type of content